yoe/clone-rpmrepo/README.md

 - Move the temporary `repomd.xml` file as well as the `.key` and `.asc` files (if they exist) to the original name.
-- Finally, go over all the files in the local directory, removing any files that were not referenced from any of the XML files downloaded previously.
+- Finally, go over all the files in the local directory, removing any files and directories that were not referenced from any of the XML files downloaded previously.

 This keeps the repository internally consistent while the files are being downloaded, and removes all files that are no longer needed.